aws-samples/cluster-sample-app/README.md

 ## Cluster Sample Application
 [![license](https://img.shields.io/badge/license-MIT-green)](https://github.com/aws-samples/cluster-sample-app/blob/main/LICENSE)

-A very basic app written in Javascript and packaged as a Docker image to be used as a demo when testing clustered deployments.
+A very basic web application written in Javascript and packaged as a Docker image to be used as a demo when testing clustered deployments.

 The application default page displays current date, time as well as the current IP addresses.